 How involved is the skin cancer reconstruction procedure?

 Skin cancer reconstruction techniques vary considerably from patient to patient depending on your individual condition and needs, and in particular, how much tissue has been removed in order to treat the cancer.
 In some cases, scar revision surgery is sufficient.
 In other cases, skin, cartilage, or soft tissues must be transferred from a donor site located elsewhere on the body to rebuild the tissue lost to cancer treatment.
 During your consultation, Dr. Kapp will assess your situation and discuss the intended procedure in detail.
 Some skin cancer reconstruction procedures can be performed with local anesthesia, while others require general anesthesia, and the surgery may take as little as 30 minutes or as long as three hours.

 How long is the recovery after skin cancer reconstruction?

 Following reconstructive surgery, the treated area is covered in gauze and bandages.
 Many West Palm Beach and Palm Beach Gardens area patients are able to return to work within a day or two, while others take up to a week to recover from skin cancer reconstruction.
 During this time, some degree of discomfort, swelling, bruising, or itching may be experienced.
 The sutures are generally removed about a week after the surgery.

 What should I do next?

 If you are looking to restore your appearance following skin cancer surgery, skin cancer reconstruction surgery may be right for you.
-Call Dr. Kapp today at (561) 833-4022 or fill out our online form for your complimentary consultation.
+Call Dr. Kapp today at (561) 833-4022 or fill out our online form for your consultation.